 4. The rider does not have both hands on the handlebar when footing while stationary.

-5. The rider receives outside assistance.
+5. The rider receives deliberate outside assistance.

 6. The rider or minder changes the condition of a section.

-7. The rider begins a section attempt without the observer s acknowledgment.
+7. The rider begins a section attempt without the observer's acknowledgment.

 9. The handlebar of the motorcycle touches the ground.